shopware/docs/guides/plugins/plugins/framework/data-handling/add-complex-data-to-existing-entities.md

 ```
 {% endcode %}

 We've created a new entity definition called `ExampleExtensionDefinition`, as mentioned in the `CustomExtension` class.
-Its database name will be `swag_example_extension` and it will have custom entity class called `ExampleExtensionEntity`, as you can see in the `getEntityClass` method.
+Its table name will be `swag_example_extension` and it will have custom entity class called `ExampleExtensionEntity`, as you can see in the `getEntityClass` method.
 This will remain an example, creating the actual entity `ExampleExtensionEntity` is not part of this guide.

 So let's have a look at the `defineFields` method.
 There's the default `IdField`, that almost every entity owns.
 The next field is the actual `product_id` column, which will be necessary in order to properly this entity with the product and vice versa.
 It has to be defined as `FkField`, since that's what it is: A foreign key.